Convolutional codes from unit schemes: Introduction

+Most of the required background may be found in \cite{blahut} and further background is to be found in \cite{seh}.

-Background on algebra may be found in \cite{seh}.
-Recall the following from \cite{hur1}; further details may be found in expanded book form within \cite{hur2}.
-Let $R_{n\ti n}$ denote the ring of $n\ti n$ matrices with entries from $R$, a ring usually a field but not restricted to such.
+Methods are given in \cite{hur1} and \cite{hur0} for constructing unit-derived (linear) codes; further details including the required algebra may be found in expanded book chapter form at \cite{hur2}.
+The unit-derived method may be described briefly as follows.
+Let $R_{n\ti n}$ denote the ring of $n\ti n$ matrices with entries from $R$, a ring with identity.
 Suppose $UV=1$ in $R_{n\ti n}$.
 Taking any $r$ rows of $U$ as a generator matrix defines an $(n,r)$ code and the check matrix is obtained by deleting the corresponding columns of $V$.
 Let such a code be denoted by $\mathcal{C}_r$.
+When $R$ is a field and $U$ is a type of Vandermonde or Fourier matrix, then taking consecutive rows of $U$ or rows of $U$ in arithmetic sequence, with arithmetic difference $k$ satisfying $\gcd(n,k)=1$, results in mds linear codes, see \cite{hurleyunit}.
 When $R$ is a field and the matrix $V$ has the property that the determinant of any square submatrix of $V$ is non-zero then any such code $\mathcal{C}_r$ is an mds $(n,r,n-r+1)$ linear code, see \cite{hurley} for details.
+These methods are extended here to obtain good performing convolutional codes

-Convolutional codes have been constructed in \cite{hur10} using $UV=1$ in which $\{U,V\}$ are { polynomial or group rings} and further details on these may be obtained in book format at \cite{hur11}.
+Convolutional codes have been constructed in \cite{hur10} using $UV=1$ in which $\{U,V\}$ are themselves { polynomial or group rings}; further details on these may be obtained in book chapter form in \cite{hur11}.